-One project in our Malama I Ke Kai program is the 'Opihi Rest Area, a section of shoreline adjacent to Haleakala National Park, from the mouth of 'Oheo stream to Kukui Bay, that is designated for three years as a voluntary no-take zone or 'opihi sanctuary.
-Through educational signage and outreach, and in collaboration with the Haleakala National Park staff, we seek to allow 'opihi populations to recover in this area, and hopefully spill over into surrounding areas increasing overall abundance of 'opihi.
+One project in our Malama I Ke Kai program is the 'Opihi Rest Area, a section of shoreline adjacent to Haleakala National Park, from the mouth of 'Oheo stream to Kukui Bay, that is designated as a voluntary no-take zone or 'opihi sanctuary.
+Through educational signage and outreach, and in collaboration with the Haleakala National Park staff, we seek to allow 'opihi populations to recover in this area, and spill over into surrounding areas increasing overall abundance of 'opihi.

 We also partner with Na Mamo O Mu'olea that also manages an 'opihi rest area in East Maui.

 The views and conclusions contained in this website are those of the authors and should not be interpreted as representing the opinions or policies of the U.S. Government.
 Mention of trade names or commercial products does not constitute their endorsement by the U.S. Government.